 Various chargers/adapters: Make sure you bring a European travel adapter with you!

-What not to bring: I also brought my Macbook Pro and my Nexus 7 tablet with me.
+What not to bring: I also brought my Macbook Pro with me.
 I didn’t touch either, so would leave them both at home next time.
 I also brought a portable battery box for charging, but we had USB power on the boat at all times, so I didn’t need to use it.

 Because I was going to be travelling carry-on only for my trip to Greece, I had to be cautious with how many toiletries I brought with me and what size they were.
 I recommend just heading to the supermarket or drug store and picking up travel-sized products of anything liquid you want to bring with you.
 Here’s what I took on board with me:

 Toothbrush and toothpaste: Self-explanatory.
 I picked up a sample-sized tube of toothpaste beforehand and brought my normal toothbrush with me.

 A razor: Again, self-explanatory!